BradfordMedeiros/automate_docs/docs/automate/system/conditions.md

 }
 ~~~~

+More functionality will be added to specify rate limiting, frequency, transitions, and so on very soon.

 ### Using automate UI to create conditions ###
 You can create conditions via the automate ui as well.
 Currently the UI is simply a layer that allows you to input the